cybairfly/CyberTools/human/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://gitlab.com/cybaerfly/apify-human/-/tags).
+For the versions available, see the [tags on this repository](https://gitlab.com/cybairfly/apify-human/-/tags).

 ## Authors

 - Vasek Codey Vlcek - maintainer
-- Milán Vasárhelyi - documentation

-List of [contributors](https://gitlab.com/cybaerfly/apify-human/-/graphs/master) participating in this project.
+List of [contributors](https://gitlab.com/cybairfly/apify-human/-/graphs/master) participating in this project.

 ## License